 We’ve been huge fans of Jazz music since our teens.
 I remember our first night at The Penguin Club’s ‘Monday Night Jazz’ on Ottawa’s downtown Elgin St. We must have been the youngest customers there.
-The waiter served us drinks even though we were underage, thanks to G’s tall frame.
-No worries, that establishment has long been replaced by a succession of bars and restaurants since.
+The waiter served us drinks even though we were underage, thanks to G’s height.
+That establishment has long been replaced by a succession of bars and restaurants since.
 We don’t even remember who performed that evening but it was a week before Canada Day and the night was alive with the promise of joy and the long summer ahead.

-Fast forward to the weaving in and out of the many chapters of our lives, a much needed growth and twenty years later and here we are today, settling together in Miami as a family with our baby boy sleeping to his very own Jazz, on a beautiful summer night after his first Fourth of July fireworks.
-We already have videos and digital recordings of baby Q playing the Akai keyboard in his Jazz-like trance since he was only a few months old.
+Fast forward to the weaving in and out of all the chapters of our lives, a much needed growth and twenty years later and here we are today, settling together in Miami as a family with our baby boy sleeping to his very own Jazz, on a beautiful summer night after his first Fourth of July fireworks.
+We already have videos and digital recordings of baby Q playing the Akai keyboard in his Jazz-like trance since he was a baby.
 These days, he loves playing with the faders and drum pads in between his pauses.
 We’ll have to get him a proper Steinway Grand one day if he continues to show the same enthusiasm!